Comics

 qualities of the past.

-Then, in the 80s and 90s, a new and chic breed of comic books
+Then, in the 80s and 90s, a new and chic breed of comic books brought

-were called "graphic novels" and were considerably more
+"graphic novels" and were considerably more graphically

-an older audience wanting comic books that were a bit more mature.
+wanting comic books that were a bit more mature. |

-Elsewhere things had developed on their own.
+things had developed on their own.
 In Belgium

 and France (where comics are called BD, short